The Man Who Finally Died: Plot summary

 Joe Newman, formerly Joachim Deutsch, returns to his small hometown in Bavaria, after living in the UK since the outbreak of World War II.
 He seeks information of what has become of his father, Kurtz.
 He finds out that his father is dead, but that he escaped from behind the Iron Curtain, went to live with a certain Dr von Brecht, and later married a woman named Lisa.
 Everyone Joe approaches to find answers, including Police Inspector Hofmeister and insurance agent Brenner, is reluctant to talk and give more details concerning the circumstances of his father.
 Joe begins to suspect that this is a cover-up and that they all want to keep certain facts regarding his father a secret.
 He breaks into von Brecht's home and finds an elderly man in the attic but is knocked unconscious before being able to establish his identity.
 When he regains consciousness, Joe sees the old man being driven away.
-It is now revealed by von Brecht and Lisa that his father didn’t manage to escape two years ago, but swapped places with another escapee when mortally wounded.
+It is now revealed by von Brecht and Lisa that his father didn’t manage to escape two years before, but swapped places with another escapee when mortally wounded.
 Meanwhile, Brenner, really a Russian agent, has kidnapped the old man and is taking him back to Russia by train.
 Joe then tracks them to a railway station and boards the train.
 Following a battle with Brenner, who falls from the moving train, Joe rescues the scientist from being abducted to the East and helps him escape from the country.